rsdoiel/antenna/pacific.md

 date: 2025-07-11, from: University of Hawaiʻi News

-<p>The Department of Public Health Sciences used an AI-powered simulation game to teach students about global health and pandemic response.</p>
+<p>The Department of Public Health Sciences used an <abbr>AI</abbr>-powered simulation game to teach students about global health and pandemic response.</p>
 The post <a href="https://www.hawaii.edu/news/2025/07/11/public-health-ai-enhanced-game/"><abbr>AI</abbr>-enhanced game prepares public health students for global challenges</a> first appeared on <a href="https://www.hawaii.edu/news">University of Hawaiʻi System News</a>.

 <br>